browserengineering/book/book/animations.md

                 background-color:lightgreen;
                 transform:translate(0px, 0px)"></div>

-Support these transform is simple.
+Supporting these transforms is simple.
 First let's parse the property values:[^space-separated]

 [^space-separated]: The CSS transform syntax allows multiple transforms in a